Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Physiotherapy Board of Australia

-1 Demonstrate a safe, effective, and sensitive approach to assessing pain, active and passive range of movement, muscle length, and muscle strength Empowered
+1 Demonstrate a safe, effective, and sensitive approach to assessing symptoms, range of movement, muscle length, muscle strength, and function Empowered

 1.1, 1.3, 4.4